 Delete is a tv mini-series that I anticipated for several reasons.
 Firstly, it is the return of Irish director Steve Barron to genre material for the first time in about a decade.
 Barron, a former employee of the Jim Henson Creature Workshop, had an impressive run as director of creature effects driven films such as Teenage Mutant Ninja Turtles (1990), Coneheads (1993), The Adventures of Pinocchio (1996), Rat (2000) and Supervized (2019).
 From the late 1990s, he also started to work in television, delivering mini-series such as Merlin (1998) and hitting particular heights with Arabian Nights (2000) and Dreamkeeper (2003), all for the now defunct Hallmark Entertainment.
 And then, for no reason I have been able to determine, Barron just dropped off the radar after about 2003.
 I have been long awaiting his return to genre material as I think, his sometimes unevenness of projects aside, he has a good deal of talent.
-He reappeared after about a decade’s silence with a tv mini-series adaptation of Treasure Island (2012) followed by Delete.
+He reappeared after about a decade’s silence with a tv mini-series adaptation of Treasure Island (2012) followed by Delete and Around the World in 80 Days (2021).